Windsor Railway Bridge: History

-The construction of what would become Slough to Windsor & Eton Line was an early ambition of the Great Western Railway (GWR), but had been delayed and thus unable to be included in the original Parliamentary Act obtained by the company on account of objections raised by the Provost of the nearby Eton College.
+The construction of what would become Slough to Windsor & Eton Line was an early ambition of the Great Western Railway (GWR), but had been delayed and thus unable to be included in the original act of Parliament obtained by the company on account of objections raised by the Provost of the nearby Eton College.
 Parliamentary approval for the line was finally issued in 1848, but was accompanied by a provision for the protection of amenities pertaining to the college, which included the requirement that the River Thames be kept clear where the railway crossed it, thus necessitating advanced design and materials.

 Irrespective of this complication, construction of the line and bridge alike commenced almost immediately.
 The contractor appointed to build the bridge was a Mr George Hannet.
 On 8 October 1849, the completed route was opened to traffic.

 Since its completion, numerous refurbishments and alternations to the original structure have been performed.
 Between 1861 and 1865, the original wooden trestle viaducts forming the approaches to the Windsor Railway Bridge were replaced by arched brick equivalents.
-During 2019, the viaduct was visually restored, removing graffiti.
+During 2019 the viaduct was visually restored, removing graffiti.

 Design

 The Windsor Railway Bridge is a single-span structure, comprising three bowstring trusses which formed two bays, each carrying one of the original pair of tracks traversing the bridge.
 It is believed to be the world's oldest wrought iron railway bridge that remains in regular service.
 Designed by Isambard Kingdom Brunel, the bridge has been considered to be a forerunner of Brunel's final masterpiece, the Royal Albert Bridge at Saltash.
-Due to its historical and engineering significance, the Windsor Railway Bridge became a Grade II* listed structure in 1975.
+Due to its historical and engineering significance, the Windsor Railway Bridge became a Grade II* listed building in 1975.